jdmar3-comp426/a99-cpyswe/docs/endpoint.md

         - Email
         - Password

-    - Delte Account
+    - Delete Account
-        - Can only delte after log in
+        - Can only delete after log in

     - Check Personal Information
         - Username